FILE - Hinds County District Attorney Jody Owens is seen March 6, 2023, in Jackson, Miss. (AP Photo/Rogelio V. Solis, File)

 - Private planes, yacht parties, strip clubs, and boatloads of cash; the full Jackson bribery scandal has been exposed with the indictment of Hinds County District Attorney Jody Owens, Jackson Mayor Chokwe Lumumba, and Jackson City Councilman Aaron Banks.

-According to the U.S. Attorney’s office, Lumumba accepted the checks in exchange for agreeing to move up the of an RFQ to build the hotel — thereby excluding potential competitors’ proposals.
+According to the U.S. Attorney’s office, Lumumba accepted the checks in exchange for agreeing to move up the date of an RFQ to build the hotel — thereby excluding potential competitors’ proposals.

-While on the yacht, Lumumba called and ordered a Jackson City employee to change the date of the RFQ.
+The indictment indicates that while on the yacht, Lumumba called and ordered a Jackson City employee to change the date of the RFQ.
 He confirmed to the FBI operatives that the date had been moved up and was promised an additional $50,000 in payments.

 Owens Says Being D.A. is Part-Time Job, Refers to Co-Mingling Bribe Money with “Dope Money”

 The indictment indicates Owens was “ready, willing, and predisposed to engage in bribery at least as early as October 16, 2023.”
-Owens told the FBI operatives he had “influence in the City of Jackson” and “the ability to purchase the support of public officials.”
+Owens reportedly told the FBI operatives he had “influence in the City of Jackson” and “the ability to purchase the support of public officials.”

 At his re-election victory party on November 7, 2023, Owens described his office as District Attorney as a “part-time job.”
 “The full job is developing…This is the part time job, to get leverage for the full-time job.
 This is the part time job to get the conversations and the access.
 Access equals the other sh-t we’re trying to do.”

-The next day, the FBI operatives met with Owens and his cousin and business associate Sherik Marve’ Smith.
+The next day, the FBI operatives met with Owens and his cousin and business associate, Sherik Marve’ Smith.
 The pair negotiated $250,000 in payments for their role in assisting the operatives — $100,000 for both Owens and Smith and $50,000 for someone identified only as “Witness 1” in the indictment.

 After receiving the money, he bragged about his influence.
 “I’m not trying to overemphasize this, you guys, but my ability to prosecute people…there’s only one me.
 So right now, every police agency comes to us.
 Everybody needs something.
 Every file comes to us.
 Everybody needs something fixed.”